 - Two academic reference letters addressing the candidate’s background and potential for success in graduate study (academic references are preferred, but letters from professional/work context may be used if candidate has not retained academic referees).
 In addition to the letters, applicants will provide the contact information of three references (names, addresses, phone numbers, email if applicable, relationship to applicant).
 Two of these should be the reference letter writers.

 - Possible interview with the program coordinator or admissions committee.

 - An academic paper that was written in the last 5 years, between 5 and 10 double-spaced pages in length (if the paper is longer than 10 pages, applicant may send an excerpted version with brief explanation of overall project).
 The writing sample must include a title page with the following information: applicant’s name, date of submission, explanation of which option was chosen (i.e., “paper in History” or “Essay #2″).

-- If you could have produced any scholarly or artistic work in one of your chosen disciplines of study for the MA in Liberal Studies Program, which work would it be?
-Explain why.
+- If you could have produced any scholarly or artistic work in one of your chosen disciplines of study for the MA in Interdisciplinary Studies Program, which work would it be? (i.e., a well-known work of art, novel, treatise, piece of scholarly criticism, etc.) Explain why.

 - Which course in your academic career to date has been the most important for your intellectual or artistic/creative development?
 Explain why.